2018 ACCPA ANNUAL CONFERENCE - THANK YOU FOR YOUR SUPPORT!

 Darlene has a Master’s Degree in Communication and Leadership from Gonzaga University, and has completed her Professional Facilitation Certification.
 She currently works as a Community Facilitator with Social Planning at The City of Red Deer.

-SPEAKER PRESENTATION: A Year in Review: City of Red Deer’s Community Safety Strategy
+A Year in Review: City of Red Deer’s Community Safety Strategy

 This presentation reflects on the first year of implementation of the City of Red Deer’s Community Safety Strategy.
 This Strategy represents almost two years of dedicated effort by the Community Safety Ad Hoc Committee, convened in 2014 by Red Deer City Council.
 The Strategy itself captures community feedback, significant local data, and research on effective principles of practices in community safety and crime prevention.
 The presentation focuses on key learnings around process, collaboration, taking action, and growing change.